power logo Home / teachings / parables / Entrusted

 • We are expected to occupy, to do businesses until the Lord returns.
 We are not of this world, but we are in this world, I do not pray [Father] for You to take them out of the world, but for You to keep them from the evil.
 They are not of the world, even as I am not of the world, John 17:15-16.

-• The wicked servant spoke to the master, saying: I knew you were a hard or harsh man.
-In Luke's account, it says: the master judged this man by the words out of his own mouth.
+• We first see that his view of his Lord or Master was that He was a hard or harsh man.
+In Luke's account it says: the master judged this man by the words out of his own mouth.
 For with whatever judgment you judge, you shall be judged; and with whatever measure you measure out, it shall be measured to you again, Matthew 7:2.